front-end-foundations/session1/README.md

 You should take some time to familiarize yourself with thier full functionality.
 For now the only piece of functionality you need is to be able to right or control click on a portion of the page in the browser and select Inspect from the resulting pop up menu.

-The inspector is your first line of defense when troubleshooting.
+* The inspector is your first line of defense when troubleshooting.

-Note: Safari's developer tool is not turned on by default and most be enabled in Safari preferences.
+* Safari's developer tool is not turned on by default and most be enabled in Safari preferences.

 ###User Agent Styles